John Hebden

 The latter were probably begun around 1745 and published in about 1749 in an edition of approximately 500.
 Subscribers included the Earl and Countess of Burlington as well as other aristocracy; a number of academics and organists; taverns such as The Devil and The Globe in Fleet Street where concerts were held; the actor David Garrick (who produced many of Shakespeare's plays at Drury Lane) and some of the other Vauxhall musicians, including Valentine Snow for whom Handel wrote his famous trumpet solos; several composers including Arne and William Boyce (who both worked for Garrick at Drury Lane, composing music for many of his productions), Giovanni Battista Sammartini and Geminiani.
 Of this edition, only six copies have survived: two in London, one in Brussels and three in the United States.
 An incomplete set also survives in a private collection at Durham.

 These six concertos were discovered only fairly recently.
 In 1980, Ruzena Wood, then repertoire consultant for the group Cantilena, had become interested in Hebden after studying his First Sonata for Flute and Keyboard.
 She began searching to find if he had written any music for strings.
 Finally, she discovered in the library of the British Museum, the six forgotten concertos which had lain unplayed for 200 years.

-Hebden's Concertos are in the baroque style, and in them he adheres to the 18th century convention of writing happy music in sharp keys and sad music in flat keys.
+Hebden's concertos are in the baroque style.
 They are most influenced by the Italian composer and violinist, Geminiani, a follower of Arcangelo Corelli, who came to England in 1714 and from whom Thomas Arne may have had violin lessons.
 The concertos are in seven parts, written for four violins, viola, 'cello and harpsichord.
 Two (No. 2 in C major and No. 3 in C minor) have three movements (allegro-largo-allegro) and the others are in four movements (an opening adagio followed by alternating fast and slow movements).
 The fast movements are characterized by lively dance rhythms: while these are Italian in texture, they distinctly echo the English country dances with which Hebden would have been familiar with from his days in Yorkshire.